ScottSpicer24/DataScraper/README.md

 # Data
-practice working with git and databases.
+Used for some practice while learning to work with git and databases.
-So far I have just collected and cleaned a bunch data then put it in a MySQL database.
+So far I have just collected and cleaned a bunch data then put it in some relational MySQL database tables.
 Some directly from HockeyRefrence.com and some scraped from Wikipedia.